sabrinasaven/sabrinaplaystheharp/README.md

 `images/` — placeholder photos and social icons (replace these) `audio/`, `video/` — placeholder folders for your own media What's new in this revision
-Mobile nav bar — the mobile menu now fully folds away when closed (no leftover padding/border strip beneath the nav bar), and expands to fit the remaining screen height when open, scrolling internally if the "More" submenu makes the list taller than the screen.
-Selecting a "More" item now also folds the menu back up.
-Weddings & Events — desktop layout — restructured into three rows: the title spans the full width at the top, then the summary text sits on the left with the photo on the right, and the audio player spans the full width underneath both.
+Hero image — now a fixed 4:3 landscape ratio on every screen size, displayed edge-to-edge with no cropping/letterboxing, and still clear of the nav bar.
+See "Images" below for the recommended photo size.
+Mobile header — the hamburger menu button now sits in the same row as "Sabrina Savenkova | Harpist", aligned to the right of the title.
-Weddings & Events — mobile order — Title → Summary → Audio → Image.
+Weddings & Events — mobile order — now Image → Text → Audio → View my
-Teaching — mobile order — Summary, then Image (matching how About already behaves on mobile).
+full repertoire → Frequently Asked Questions → Enquire Now.
+(The section title still leads, as with every other section.)
+Weddings & Events — desktop — the "Frequently Asked Questions" link now sits directly below "View my full repertoire" in the left-hand column, instead of underneath the audio player.
+Repertoire link — the arrow (→) has been removed; only the download icon appears next to "View my full repertoire" now.
+Color customization guide — added below, in this README.
 What to replace before going live
 1. Images
 Every placeholder photo lives in `images/` and is clearly marked in `index.html` with a `REPLACE ME` comment just above the `<img>` tag:
-`hero-placeholder.jpg` — Home section, full-width hero photo (landscape;
+`hero-placeholder.jpg` — Home section hero photo.
+Landscape 4:3 ratio
+(e.g. 1600×1200px, or any multiple of that ratio).
+It always displays at exactly this ratio, full width, with no cropping.
+`about-placeholder.jpg` — About section portrait (portrait 4:3, i.e.
+3:4 width:height — e.g. 900×1200px)
-this one is not part of the 4:3 portrait set) `about-placeholder.jpg` — About section portrait (portrait 4:3 ratio) `weddings-placeholder.jpg` — Weddings & Events photo (portrait 4:3)
+`weddings-placeholder.jpg` — Weddings & Events photo (portrait 4:3)
 `teaching-placeholder.jpg` — Teaching photo (portrait 4:3)
-Keep your replacement photos in the same 4:3 portrait ratio (e.g. 900×1200px) so they display cleanly without cropping or letterboxing.
+Keep your replacement photos in the ratio noted above for each one so they display cleanly without cropping or letterboxing.
 Just save your own photo with the same filename (or update the `src`).
 2. Video (Listen section)
 Open `index.html`, find the `<iframe>` inside `#listen`, and replace `REPLACE_WITH_VIDEO_ID` with your own YouTube/Vimeo embed — or swap the